 - 3 Tbsp tahini

 - 1-2 Tbsp extra virgin olive oil *sub some flax oil for an omega-3 boost

 - 3 Tbsp fresh lemon juice (~ 1 large lemon)

 - 1/2 tsp salt

-- 2 Tbsp water (less or more as needed to thin)
+- 2-4 Tbsp cold water (less or more as needed to thin)

-- Optional ‘boosts’: pesto, olive tapenade, smoked eggplant spread
+Optional ‘boosts’: za’atar (spice), pesto, olive tapenade, smoked eggplant spread

 - Place all ingredients except water in blender or food processor.
 Blend well (at least 2 min to make it creamy).

 Store any leftovers in the fridge.

-- Add your favourite herbs, spices and / or ‘boost’ (try one serving a time rather than to whole dish).
+- Add your favourite ‘boost’ (try one serving a time rather than to whole dish).

 - Serve as a dip (with veggies or pita chips), as a sandwich spread, salad dressing, or pasta salad sauce.